-Here's the procedure for replacement.
+Here is the procedure for replacement.
 I recommend you purchase a service manual for your vehicle.
 This will provide you with detailed illustrations and come in handy on your next project.

-The Positive Crankcase Ventilation (PCV) valve is located under the intake manifold on the right bank of the engine.
+The positive crankcase ventilation (PCV) valve is located under the intake manifold on the right bank of the engine.

 Loosen the hose clamp from air inlet tube.
 Position the tube away from the throttle body.

-Remove the Exhaust Gas Recirculation (EGR) Valve tube.
+Remove the exhaust gas re-circulation (EGR) valve tube.

 Remove the PCV hose from valve.

-NOTE: The upper intake manifold just needs to be loosened and position aside enough to gain access to the PCV.
+Note: The upper intake manifold just needs to be loosened and position aside enough to gain access to the PCV.